Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: DISCUSSION

-(v) Finally, PEAC is broadly applicable to a wide range of setups, from fully phase-stable to noisy, non-phase-stable regimes.
-The sensitivity of phase estimation can be enhanced by resorting to higher-order atom diffraction, demonstrating that it scales with increasing momentum transfer, and can be applied to periodic signals beyond atom interferometry, such as atomic clocks~\cite{zheng:2023:labbased, bothwell:2022:resolving} or optical interferometers.
-PEAC can be further improved, for example by integrating it with other statistical inference techniques such Bayesian methods~\cite{stockton:2007:bayesian, pelluet:2025:atom, barret:2015:correlative} or maximum likelihood estimation~\cite{pezze:2025:joint}, moving beyond the least-square fitting of PDFs used in this work.
+Moving beyond the least-squares fitting of PDFs used in the main text, PEAC can be further improved by combining it with alternative statistical inference techniques, such as maximum likelihood estimation~\cite{pezze:2025:joint} discussed in the \supp.
+Furthermore, it can be integrated with other approaches like Bayesian methods~\cite{stockton:2007:bayesian, pelluet:2025:atom, barret:2015:correlative}.
 As these techniques pose a more targeted approach to parameter estimation, we anticipate a further reduction of the bias.
 Similarly, PEAC can be combined with recent developments in ellipse fitting, such as geometric procedures that minimise the bias with the help of optimised cost functions~\cite{meister:2025:space}.
 Using PEAC in combination with ellipse fitting and inducing a feedback loop between these procedures can help to decrease the bias in a joint phase estimation protocol, especially close to degeneracy.
 One could further allow for adaptive bin sizes within a single histogram and automatically assess the number of required bins to resolve the important features of the PDF without increasing the statistics.
 Such a procedure would also lead to improved initial guesses for the fitting routines.
-While PEAC is a classical statistical method, combining it with quantum input states, such as optimally squeezed states~\cite{corgier:2025:optimized}, has the potential to surpass current limits in quantum metrology and to advance perspectives in a broad range of applications.
+PEAC is a classical statistical method, and the presented experimental results are obtained in a setup limited by technical noise one order of magnitude above shot noise.
+Further reducing technical noise sources leads to a regime in which the sensitivity is limited by quantum projection noise, \ie{} shot noise.
+In this case, the signal is no longer homoscedastic, and PEAC must be adapted accordingly.
+At the same time, this regime constitutes the prerequisite for quantum-enhanced metrology.
+In fact, combining PEAC with quantum input states, such as optimally squeezed states~\cite{corgier:2025:optimized}, has the potential to surpass current limits in quantum metrology and to advance perspectives in a broad range of applications.